raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ## Test the buttons

 Once you have all the buttons wired up, start up your Astro Pi with a monitor, keyboard and mouse connected.
 We need to download some files and change a few configuration settings.
-Firstly, download the Device Tree overlay that maps the push buttons to corresponding keyboard keys.
+Firstly, download the Device Tree overlay that maps the push buttons to the corresponding keyboard keys.
 Open a terminal and enter these commands:

 ```bash
 cd /boot/overlays